SomeBddY/final-homework/README.md

 # Tasks

-1. Navigation button should have active indication based on page that is loaded
+1. Navigation button should have active indication based on page that is loaded - DONE
-2. When clicks on some album on Albums page it should be redirect to details Album page where the whole information about album is present and style with css
+2. When clicks on some album on Albums page it should be redirect to details Album page where the whole information about album is present and style with css - DONE
-3. On Admin panel add EDIT action, when the button is clicked should populate the form and on submit of the form the selected album should be edited.
+3. On Admin panel add EDIT action, when the button is clicked should populate the form and on submit of the form the selected album should be edited. - DONE